 - Set asides for research expenses rather than paying the whole amount as a stipend

 Applications will be evaluated by a panel of experts in the field of Modeling, Simulation, and Training.
-The main criteria for evaluation will include:
+Criteria for evaluation will include:

 General and Essay

 I am not sure if my research is a good fit for this fellowship.
-Can you tell me more about what areas of research the Link Foundation is interested in funding?
-For the Modeling, Simulation, and Training Fellowship, the Foundation is especially interested in research that is ultimately applicable to human-in-the-loop simulation.
-Areas of research emphasis include
+What areas of research is the Link Foundation interested in funding?

-Please read the information on the web site carefully about what the Foundation is interested in funding.
-You should also review the topics that have been funded for fellowships on the Projects Awarded page.
-As the researcher, it is up to you to explain to the judges how your research fits into these areas of emphasis.
-There is additional information in the Fellowship’s flyer, available here and on the Program Guideline page.
+You can review topics that have been funded on the Projects Awarded page.
+It is up to you to explain to the evaluation committee how your research fits into these areas of emphasis.

-Is there a requirement on the format for the essay portion?
-Can I use images?
+Is there a requirement on format for the essay portion?

 There is no format requirement.
 APA is preferred.
+Images may be used.
 The file submitted must be in PDF format.
-Yes, images may be used.

 Project Objective, Timeline and Budget

-For the budget plan, since the fellowship is explicitly given as a stipend, I am not certain about what information should be included.
+Since the fellowship is explicitly given as a stipend, what information should be included in the budget?

 The budget is for your research and is not how you will spend the stipend.
 A good budget shows us you have a well-planned project and are more likely to be successful in your work.